 The birth of Sam Vimes Jr.

 "I'll teach him to walk!
 I'm good at teaching people to walk!"
+Immediately followed by Vimes falling to the floor, asleep, after spending days awake in the past.

 Reg Shoe's annual gesture of solidarity.